tock/tock/doc/courses/sensys/README.md

  * VirtualBox users: [File → Import Appliance...](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html),
  * VMWare users: [File → Open...](https://pubs.vmware.com/workstation-9/index.jsp?topic=%2Fcom.vmware.ws.using.doc%2FGUID-DDCBE9C0-0EC9-4D09-8042-18436DA62F7A.html)

 The VM account is "user" with password "user".
-Feel free to customize it with whichever editors, window managers, etc you like before the training starts.
+Feel free to customize it with whichever editors, window managers, etc. you like before the training starts.

+> If the Host OS is Linux, you may need to add your user to the `vboxusers`
+> group on your machine in order to connect the hardware boards to the virtual
+> machine.

 ### Manual Installation